Al Shabab Club

-Shabab Club also known as Al-Shabab (نادي الشباب لكرة القدم) is a Saudi Arabian professional football club based in Riyadh that competes in the Saudi Pro League.
+Al-Shabab Saudi Football Club also known as Al-Shabab (نادي الشباب لكرة القدم) is a Saudi Arabian professional football club based in Riyadh that competes in the Saudi Pro League.
 Founded in 1947 as Shabab Al-Riyadh (شباب الرياض; lit.
 'Riyadh Youth'), it was renamed Al-Shabab in 1967.

 The club earned its name, "Shabab," meaning "youth" in Arabic, due to its emphasis on developing young players at its inception.
 Unlike its rivals, which primarily featured senior players, the club focused on nurturing youth talent.
 This distinction persisted for many years, becoming a defining characteristic of the club.
 As a result, the club became renowned for its commitment to youth development.

 History

 Al Shabab was the first football club in Riyadh.
 The club began before 1947, with many conflicts before with its numerous members, but it was settled in 1947 and Abdulrahman Bin Saeed was the president.
 Five years later, Al Shabab won its first tournament beating Sakit Al Hadeed (Railway Club) in Riyadh.
 In 1955 Al Shabab beat the Military College to win the King Saud Cup.
 Two years passed, and a new conflict arose in 1957.
 The player, Saleh Jaber, was assigned captain, but then was fired, and the new captain was Ahmed Lmfoon.
 This did not please some members of the club.
 Soon the conflict was impossible to solve, and Abdulrahman Bin Saeed and some members, left Al Shabab and took the best players that played for the club back then in an injustice way leaving Al Shabab to a chaos, The club stopped for half a year due to financial weakness, a new football club was born from the conflicts and separation with Abdulrahman Bin Saeed as the president which is the club known today as Al-Hilal.
 Then in the beginning of 1959 another problem began, Abdullah Bin Ahmed, the president then, was all alone taking care of the club.
 He could not take the pressure of handling the club alone, and decided to take a vacation abroad.
 Before traveling, he disbanded the first team, and most of the players signed for other clubs mainly Al-Ahli and Al-Hilal.
 What was left was the youth team, and the player Abdulrahman Bin Ahmed decided to take care of the youth, and from that they got there name Shabab Al Riyadh which means Riyadh's youth.
 Soon Abdullah Bin Ahmed returned, and many members returned and supported the club.
 Then Abdullah Bin Ahmed announced the return of forming the first team, and some players returned, but some stayed at Al-Ahli and Al-Hilal.
 Also in 1959 was the formation of the Saudi Football Federation, and all football clubs were announced official.
 In 1960 in the first official tournament called King Saud Cup for the Central Province, Al Shabab faced Al Hilal in their first official games between the two, and won 3–0 to win their first cup.